Luming-L/NGG/assembly_programmes/Tools for genome assembly.md

 - MinHash Alignment Process (MHAP)
 	- identify all overlaps among noisy long reads
 	- use a probabilistic Hashing algorithm
-	- The algorithm works by
+	- The algorithm works by estimating the Jaccard similarity based on the minimum k-mers
 - PBJelly,Hierarchical Genome-Assembly Process (HGAP)
 - FALCON
 - HINGE